Miguu ya Kibunge na Kasoro Nyingine za Miguu

 In flexible flat feet, the feet remain flat because the arch of the foot is unusually flexible.
 Flexible flat feet usually do not require treatment.
 However, if an older child has pain or cramps in the feet, corrective shoes may be needed.

 In tarsal coalition, the feet are fixed in a flattened position.
 Tarsal coalition may be a birth defect or result from conditions such as injuries or prolonged swelling.
 Treatment of tarsal coalition often includes a cast.
-Sometimes surgically separating the stiffened foot joint restores mobility to the foot.
+Sometimes doctors surgically separate the bones of the stiffened foot joint to restore mobility to the foot.

 Flat Feet (Pes Planus)